About

 Lydia Hutchinson

 As the founder, publisher and editor of Performing Songwriter Magazine, Lydia grew the publication to serve an international audience, celebrating 16 years of independent publication before folding it in June of 2009.
-In September of 2010 she launched a new phase of Performing Songwriter Enterprises, a new web site speaking directly to music lovers, and Be Heard Music Media, which includes books, audio, video and digital media.
+In September of 2010 she launched a new phase of Performing Songwriter Enterprises with a website speaking directly to music lovers, and in 2014 she started producing the Performing Songwriter Creative Workshops.

 Performing Songwriter Magazine